FXX: 2019–2023: Acquisition by Disney and shift towards animation

-On September 20, 2021, FXX began airing reruns of fellow 20th Television animated shows King of the Hill and The Cleveland Show, and dramatically overhauled the network lineup to air roughly 14 hours of adult animated series every day, save for airings of It's Always Sunny in Philadelphia and Dave, with films only airing in the mornings and early afternoon.
+On September 20, 2021, FXX began airing reruns of fellow 20th Television animated shows King of the Hill and The Cleveland Show, and dramatically overhauled the network lineup to air roughly 14 hours of adult animated series every day, aside from for airings of It's Always Sunny in Philadelphia and Dave (before Dave was cancelled in 2024, and Sunny reruns being reduced and those hours taken by the adult animation shows), with films only airing in the mornings and early afternoon.
 This later expanded to roughly 16 hours after FXX began airing Futurama on November 15, 2021, having acquired the off-network rights to that series from NBCUniversal's Syfy (who last aired the series on November 10).
-FX Networks currently shares the rights to King of the Hill and Futurama with Adult Swim, while also sharing Futurama and (until 2022) The Cleveland Show with Paramount Global's Comedy Central.
+FX Networks currently shares the rights to Family Guy, King of the Hill, Bob's Burgers and Futurama with Adult Swim, while also sharing Family Guy and Futurama with Comedy Central, previously The Cleveland Show was shared before left the network, remaining with sporadically airings on Comedy Central.

 FXX ran its first marathon of every Family Guy episode from the first 19 seasons, except "Partial Terms of Endearment", from December 25, 2021 to January 1, 2022, in a similar fashion to their previous multi-day marathons of The Simpsons.